Veewee Command Options

 Veewee with bundle exec

-Unless you’ve created an alias for veewee
+Unless you’ve created an alias for veewee, always include the bundle exec prefix like this:

 $ bundle exec veewee